jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

   In modern Linux the VBR is controlled by [GNU GRUB](https://www.gnu.org/software/grub/ "GNU GRUB").  *"Briefly, a boot loader is the first software program that runs when a computer starts.
 It is responsible for loading and transferring control to the operating system kernel software (such as the Hurd or Linux).
 The kernel, in turn, initializes the rest of the operating system (e.g. GNU)."* [^114]

   GNU GRUB superseded what is now called legacy GRUB (version 0.9x) and begins with version 2 to separate the different tools--though they are both called GRUB.
 We will only talk here about GRUB 2 or GNU GRUB when referring to GRUB.
 GRUB itself has 3 stages in order to get you to stage two which is the loading of your Linux Kernel from disk into memory.
 Stage 1 detects and finds the locations of and discovers various file systems on disk for loading at a later time.
 Once this is accomplished GRUB loads stage 1.5 and passes control to it.
-GRUB 1.5 will load file system drivers that are separate from the Operating System so the file ```/boot/grub/grub.conf``` can be read.
+GRUB 1.5 will load file system drivers that are separate from the Operating System so the file ```/boot/grub/grub.cfg``` can be read, Fedora stores its cgrub configuration at ```/boot/grub2/grub.cfg```.
 This file contains details about the path to various kernels for loading and various system configurations.
 Once complete stage 2 is loaded and control is passed.
 This is where you get the nice TUI (Terminal User Interface screen) allowing you to choose which kernel and any features you want to enable/disable per this boot.

 ![*Terminal User Interface*](images/Chapter-11/GRUB/tui-large.png "TUI")